anilpal5exceptions/user-profile/README.md

 Before running the JSON Server, kindly ensure that it is installed on your system.
 If it's not installed, you can easily do so by running the following command:
 `npm install -g json-server`

+In the source code, you will get a file like db.json.
+First, keep it in a separate folder navigate to the folder open the terminal, and run this command `json-server db.json`

 ## Node Js version
 Please make sure that you have Node.js version 18.19.1 or higher installed on your system to successfully run this project.